-- 3.1 There shall be a 5-member Finance & Administration Committee (FAC). - 3.2 The FAC shall operate under a charter approved by the Board.
-The charter will identify the committee's general areas of responsibility and will specifically identify any instance which the committee may act for the full Board. - 3.3 As further described in its charter, the FAC may consider and recommend actions to the Board on the following topics: - 3.3.1 The University's operating and capital budgets and requests for appropriation of state funds. - 3.3.2 The University's investments, finances, financial accounts, and debt finance. - 3.3.3 Tuition and mandatory enrollment fees. - 3.3.4 The acquisition, management, development and disposal of real property. - 3.3.5 The acquisition, management, development and disposal of personal property, tangible and intangible. - 3.3.6 Human resources policies and practices. - 3.3.7 Insurance, self-insurance programs, and other mechanisms designed to manage risk and reduce liability facing the University. - 3.4 The FAC shall also serve, as appropriate, as the Board's Audit Committee.
-When sitting as the Audit Committee, the FAC shall consider matters pertaining to internal controls, enterprise risk management, internal or external auditors, as the Board or President shall use, and audit plans and reports.
+3.1 There shall be a 5-member Finance & Administration Committee (FAC).

+3.2 The FAC shall operate under a charter approved by the Board.
+The charter will identify the committee's general areas of responsibility and will specifically identify any instance which the committee may act for the full Board.

+3.3 As further described in its charter, the FAC may consider and recommend actions to the Board on the following topics:

+3.3.1 The University's operating and capital budgets and requests for appropriation of state funds.

+3.3.2 The University's investments, finances, financial accounts, and debt finance.

+3.3.3 Tuition and mandatory enrollment fees.

+3.3.4 The acquisition, management, development and disposal of real property.

+3.3.5 The acquisition, management, development and disposal of personal property, tangible and intangible.

+3.3.6 Insurance, self-insurance programs, and other mechanisms designed to manage risk and reduce liability facing the University.

-3.5 The primary University personnel that will staff, advise, and assist the FAC shall be the Vice President of Finance & Administration.
+3.4 The primary University personnel that will staff, advise, and assist the FAC shall be the Vice President of Finance & Administration.